arzga/teensy-midi-pedal/README.md

 - MIDI CC state is sent periodically
 - Pressing L+R buttons simultaneously enables "MIDI learn" mode

-In MIDI learn mode leds alternate and periodical MIDI CC send is disabled until you touch any button or knob.
+In MIDI learn mode periodical MIDI CC send is disabled until you touch any button or knob.
 This prevents CC messages from messing with learning process.
+LEDs alternate to indicate learn mode.

 ## Requirements